risc0/risc0/examples/factors/README.md

 ## Step 2: Give the guest program a name

-This project will call a program that executes on the guest zkVM.
+This project will call a program that executes on the guest zkVM whose source is found in `factors/methods/guest/src/main.rs`.
-It's currently named `method_name`.
-We want to name it something that represents what the guest program does — let's call it `multiply`.
 Edit `methods/guest/Cargo.toml`, changing the line `name = "method_name"` to instead read
 ```
 name = "multiply"